smartscenes/sstk/ssc/README.md

 1. `./project-annotations` - Project segment annotations from one mesh to another mesh

-    1. Project annotations from one mesh to annother (the two meshes should represent the same environment)
+    1. Project annotations from one mesh to another (the two meshes should represent the same environment)

        ./project-annotations.js --source <id> --target <id> --output_dir <dir>  --sourceSegmentType segment-annotations-latest --targetSegmentType surfaces --max_dist 0.01